neurolanche/Neurolanche-Ambassador-Program/README.md

 2. Discord Role
 3. The ability to add "Neurolanche Ambassador" or "Neurolanche Head Ambassador" to your social media profiles
 4. Access to perks exclusive to Ambassadors
-5. Monthly revenue in $ASTR, in the future in $NEROX.
+5. Monthly revenue in $NEROX.
 6. Whitelist and advance information on all our future projects.